dmhendricks/file-icon-vectors/README.md

 # File Vector Icons

-A collection of file type/extension SVG icons, licensed MIT and available free for use in your applications.
+A collection of file type/extension SVG icons, available free for use in your applications.

 * Please post [feedback or issues](https://github.com/dmhendricks/file-icon-vectors/issues).
 * I pay to license several of the icons used in these sets.
 [Donations](https://paypal.me/danielhendricks) are appreciated.
 * :bulb: If you have an idea, such as new icon requests, additional collections/designs, and/or are willing to contribute a library/design, please [let me know](https://github.com/dmhendricks/file-icon-vectors/issues)!
 My time is limited, but I will get to it eventually.
-* :star: If you use this library to create something cool, [tell me](https://twitter.com/danielhendricks) about it!
+* :star: If you use these icons to create something cool, [tell me](https://twitter.com/danielhendricks) about it!

 ## Icon Sets

-Currently, there are two icon sets in the `dist/icons` directory:
+Currently, there are three icon sets in the `dist/icons` directory:

 * **Classic** - An expansion of the Redboot [free-file-icons](https://github.com/redbooth/free-file-icons) designs.
 * **Vivid** - Inspired by [Erlen Masson](https://www.sketchappsources.com/svg-resource/1856-vector-file-type-icons-sketch-freebie-resource.html?utm_source=github.com&utm_medium=referral&utm_content=link&utm_campaign=dmhendricks%2Ffile-icon-vectors)